Oregon Commercial Trucking Insurance Requirements

 Oregon Road Sign

-ODOT requires Motor Carriers hauling freight for hire across state lines to get a USDOT number from FMCSA.
+ODOT requires Truckers hauling freight for hire across state lines to first get a USDOT number from FMCSA.

 ODOT is the Oregon Department of Transportation.